hep-mirrors/sherpa/Manual/source/manual/parameters/isr.rst

   following options are distributed with Sherpa:

   :option:`LHAPDFSherpa`
-    Use PDF's from LHAPDF :cite:`Whalley2005nh`.
-The interface is only available if Sherpa has been compiled with support for LHAPDF, see :ref:`Installation`.
+    Use PDF's from LHAPDF :cite:`Buckley2011ms`.

   :option:`CT14Sherpa`
     Built-in library for some PDF sets from the CTEQ collaboration,